Cancer of the Uterus

 - Plan your day.
 Set small, manageable goals so you can rest regularly, and allow yourself plenty of time to get to appointments.

 - Ask for and accept offers of help from family and friends, e.g. with shopping, housework and driving.
+Contact your local council to see what services they offer.

 - Learn to recognise signs of tiredness before you feel exhausted.